 After the loss of a dear family member or friend we may feel sad and lonely and lost for awhile (some longer than others).
 It may seem like life is just a matter of going through the motions.
 But when we trust in Jesus, He will bring us back into the light of life here on earth.
 It may take some time, but we must be patient.
 Our life will never be the same, but the scar on our heart will heal and we will be able to sing again.
 We will be able to laugh and have fun and move forward serving our Lord in whatever capacity He sets before us.

 If you are one of the unfortunate people moving through the tunnel of grief at this time, take courage.
 Jesus is right by your side.
 Pray to Him and ask Him to make you aware of His presence and to hold on to you as you move forward.
 Remember that each new day is a step toward the light, even though you may not be able to see it yet.
-Time is an important part of the healing process also.
+Time is an important part of the healing process.
+It doesn’t happen overnight.
 The days will turn into months and the months into years.
 Suddenly you will wake up one morning and be able to say to yourself, “life is good”.
 You will be able to smile again from the heart and know that you have finally reached the welcoming light at the end of the tunnel.

 Weeping may remain for a night, but rejoicing comes in the morning.
 You turned my wailing into dancing; you removed my sackcloth and clothed me with joy, that my heart may sing to you and not be silent.
 O Lord my God, I will give you thanks forever (Psalm 30: 5, 11,12).